arielherself/espresso/README.raw.md

 ## Northern Ireland heads to elections, again

 Northern Ireland has had no regional government since February.
 Each of its two biggest parties can block the other from governing.
 [Sinn Féin](https://www.economist.com/britain/sinn-fein-has-become-northern-irelands-biggest-party/21809215), which won its first election in May, wants a united Ireland.
 The runner-up Democratic Unionist Party wants to keep Northern Ireland British.
-At midnight on Friday, six months since the last election, their time to re-establish a power-sharing government ran out, triggering a fresh election.
+At midnight on Friday, six months since the last election, their time to re-establish a power-sharing government ran out, with Westminster already confirming that a fresh election will be called.
 It will probably be held on December 15th.

 Both parties are expected to consolidate their positions with voters.
 Whichever wins, their main contention—on the [Northern Ireland protocol](https://www.economist.com/britain/2022/06/16/the-northern-ireland-protocol-enrages-some-businesses-pleases-others) that created a new Irish Sea border with Britain after Brexit—will remain unresolved.
 To prevent the region from stagnating in the meantime, Westminster may give more power to civil servants, who effectively ran the country the last time the government collapsed in 2017.
 Then, it took three years to replace them with politicians.
 The lengthy backlog of untaken government decisions looks set to grow.